jvasile/helpman/README.txt

-CLI tool to generate manpages from a binary's help output.
-This program handles subcommands by putting them all into one big man page.
+CLI tool to generate manpages from a rust binary's help output.
+This works well with clap output.
+If there are subcommands, their help gets included in the man page.

 Usage: helpman [OPTIONS] <BINARY_PATH>